Saving Taxes!

 The beneficiary’s rate of the subsidiary for the general category is 15% in urban areas and 25% in rural areas.
 The beneficiary’s rate of the subsidiary for the special category is 25% in urban areas and 35% in rural areas.

-Ministry of Micro, Small and Medium Enterprises and Small Industries Development Bank of India (SIDBI) together established the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE).
-CGTMSE is established in order to implement a credit guarantee scheme for MSMEs.
+The Ministry of Micro, Small and Medium Enterprises (MSME) and the Small Industries Development Bank of India (SIDBI) jointly established the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) to implement a credit guarantee scheme for MSMEs.

-The Government of India and SIDBI contribute to the corpus of this scheme.
-The whole idea behind this trust is providing financial assistance to the small and medium industries without any third-party guarantee or collateral.
-The guarantee coverage under this scheme ranges from 85% for Micro Enterprise (up to Rs 5 lakh), 75% for others and 50% for retail activity.
+The Government of India and SIDBI contribute to the scheme's corpus, aiming to provide financial assistance to small and medium industries without requiring third-party guarantees or collateral.
+The guarantee coverage ranges from 85% for Micro Enterprises (up to ₹5 lakh), 75% for others, and 50% for retail activities.

 Eligibility – Both existing and new enterprises are eligible under the scheme.
 The candidates meeting the eligibility criteria may approach banks or financial institutions and select Regional Rural Banks which are eligible for getting assistance under this scheme.